MEMBERSHIP OF THE 505TH

 This tabulation should be studied in

-company with the 505th Regimental History “Ready”,
+company with the 505th Parachute Infantry Regimental History “Ready”,

 numerous histories of the 82nd Airborne Division.